michaelruocco/spring-cloud-function/README.md

 ## Things still to do

-* Request and response bodies needs to be updated to follow JSON API spec
 * Add validation for incoming payload on POST request
 * Add functionality for PATCH, DELETE and get all Widgets endpoints
 * Cucumber tests to be added